Psychology

 HTBA

-PSYC 817a or b, Other Clinical PracticaMary O'Brien
+PSYC 817a, Other Clinical PracticaMary O'Brien

 For credit under this course number, clinical students register for practicum experiences other than those listed elsewhere in clinical psychology, so that transcripts reflect accurately the various practicum experiences completed.